Services (Create / Refresh / Delete)

 PG::ObjectInUse

-/ other concurrency conditions → returned as an error with advice to retry.- Same error wrapping as regular refresh.
+/ other concurrency conditions → returned as an error with advice to retry.

 Tip: Refresh concurrency pairs well with small, frequent refreshes and a good autovacuum/ANALYZE cadence.